haiderf7/reisit-haider/README.md

 - Adobe XD prototype.
 - Create the website with HTML and CSS
 - Later on using JS to get more content to the site.
-- Create a WordPress installation and use its plugin WooCommerce to get the products.
+- Create a WordPress installation and use its plugin WooCommerce to get the locations.

 ## Built With